 Our home is full of stuff that needs to go.
-It is 25 years of what ever, it’s neatly stored and organized.
-The house is telling me do not bring anything else home.
+It is 25 years of whatever, and it’s neatly stored and organized.
+The house is telling me not to bring anything else home.
 There isn’t any place to put it.

-2. Window washing have not been done in two years, refrigerator, cleaning the back and on the floor, blowing out the compressor vent for dust bunnies.
+2. Window washing has not been done in two years, refrigerator, cleaning the back and on the floor, blowing out the compressor vent for dust bunnies.

 Where do you begin?

 I did complete the hallway linen closet last week with four drawers loaded.
-I rearranged, sorted and got a lot of extra space.
-YEH!
+I rearranged, sorted, and got a lot of extra space.
+YEAH!

 Awaiting your generous reply,